 You have the following rights:

-1. To have your child take part in, and receive benefits from, public education programs without discrimination because of his/her disability;
+1. To have your child take part in, and receive benefits from, public education programs without discrimination because of

 2. To have the school district advise you of your rights under federal law;